Skip to main content

 Primary objective

-To validate that the information provided by the device increases the true accuracy of healthcare professionals (HCPs) in the diagnosis of multiple dermatological conditions presented on Fitzpatrick phototype V–VI skin.
+To validate that the information provided by the device increases the top-1 diagnostic accuracy of healthcare professionals (HCPs) in the diagnosis of multiple dermatological conditions presented on Fitzpatrick phototype V–VI skin on the curated image set.

 Secondary objectives